1. Choose your words with care. Keep communication open.

-Maybe as a birth parent you do want more updates, or as an adoptive parent you aren’t comfortable with your child spending alone time with the birth family.
+Maybe as a birth parent, you do want more updates, or as an adoptive parent, you aren’t comfortable with your child spending alone time with the birth family.
 Be honest in your expectations and be willing to listen to the request without being defensive.
 It is hard to do, but always try to put yourself in the other person’s shoes, and don’t speak out of fear.
 If you need a day or two to process before responding to a request or change, then say that.
 But respect the other side’s feelings and be honest about when you will be able to respond so you don’t leave the other side hanging.

 5. Acknowledge loss/fears.

-We all have fears in adoption, but they can affect levels of openness if they aren’t addressed.
+We all have fears about adoption, but they can affect levels of openness if they aren’t addressed.
 Fears by either party that the adoption will be closed, fear that a child will be resentful that they were placed, fear that the child will someday resent the adoptive family . . . the list goes on and on.
 But talking openly about these fears can alleviate a lot of tension, and you may even find yourself laughing about your fears later on.

 6. Send ‘unscheduled’ updates.